Living Wage and Responsible Purchasing

 As part of our commitment to respect human rights, we understand the importance of a fair wage to help protect human dignity and enhance quality of life.
 This is why we have committed to work with our partners to achieve a living wage for factory workers.
 A living wage is the minimum income necessary for a person to meet their basic needs as well as that of his/her family, including some discretionary income.

-In 2015, as a first step in developing a long-term strategy, we launched a research project to better understand the challenges and opportunities associated with achieving a living wage for factory workers.
-A key finding was the importance of partnerships.
+A key finding of the research was the importance of partnerships.
 Sustainable improvements in wages cannot be achieved by individual brands and retailers working alone – they require active industry collaboration and partnerships with employers, trade unions and governments.

-Since joining ACT we have been working alongside its other members and with IndustriALL to assess our purchasing practices, and the industrial relations and competitive context in key sourcing countries.
-This assessment has helped identify the main factors impeding progress toward a living wage.
-These have informed ACT’s strategy and a package of change commitments which will form the basis of country consultations with employer representatives and trade unions (along with government representatives), who are ultimately responsible for negotiating an industry agreement at a national level.
+Since joining ACT we have been working alongside its other members and with IndustriALL to assess the industrial relations and competitive context in key sourcing countries.
+These assessment have helped to identify the main factors impeding progress toward a living wage in each country, such as legal restraints on freedom of association and collective bargaining, and have formed the basis of ongoing country consultations with employer representatives and trade unions (along with government representatives), who are ultimately responsible for negotiating an industry agreement at a national level.
 Working in partnership, ACT aims to develop a clear roadmap toward industry-wide collective bargaining in each priority country.

 ACT’s vision of industry-wide collective bargaining agreements and a living wage for garment and textile workers is a long-term journey with many challenges to overcome.
 But we are convinced this is the right path and the only sustainable solution.
 Industry-wide agreements will:

 - ensure that many workers benefit from higher wages, rather than a factory-by-factory approach; and

 - encourage employers to compete through innovation and quality, rather than low pay and conditions.